jnsebgosselin/gwhat/docs/create_project.rst

     :alt: alternate text
     :figclass: align-center

-Clicking on the button :guilabel:`Save` will create a new :file:`project folder`, named after the project’s title and a file with an extension :file:`.gwt` where the information related to the project are saved.
+Clicking on the button :guilabel:`Save` will create a new project folder (named after the project’s title) and a file with a :file:`gwt` extension where the information related to the project are saved.
 The directory where the :file:`project folder` is created can be changed by clicking the |folder| icon.
+The content and format of the project folder and project file (:file:`*.gwt`) are described in more details, respectively, in :numref:`sec_desc_project_folders` and :numref:`sec_gwt_structure_overview`.

 Opening an existing project
 -----------------------------------------------